aleph-im/aleph-whitepaper/chapters/03-specification.md

 Depending on the underlying chain volume, a full index will be done, or only an index based on specific events (triggered by a smart contract for example -on Ethereum-, a tx type -business data on NULS- or op_return & similar).

 For maximum security, the incentivized Aleph nodes in charge of sensitive parts of the network will connect to a local node of this blockchain (to detect forks for example), simpler nodes can connect to explorers or public api servers of those chains to act as light wallets.
+The blocks informations will also be published on IPFS for faster sync of nodes.